prashantvermaiiitb/react-redux-example/README.md

 # react-redux-example

-Simple example for incorporating redux as state management in a Project.
+Simple example for incorporating redux as state management in a Project using Redux.
+1. Async actions
+2. Usage of Redux libraries like thunk or saga
+3. XHR request
+4. Ways to create or integrate the Redux framework

 Here we are going to show list of Users and on click on any of them will be displaying details below.